jeff-adkisson/swe-3313-fall-2025/project/README.md

 [There are lots of resources for non-creatives to do good design.
 Find them and read them.](https://helloslate.co.uk/understanding-web-design-as-a-non-creative-person/)

+### Markdown Instructions

+This submission does not have its own folder.
+You will add an intro section and  two links to main `~\README.md` file.

+1. Create a section at the bottom of your main README.md file called **User Interface Design**.
+2. Link to your public Marvel prototype URL from.
+Call the link High Fidelity User Interface Design (Marvel).
+3. Link to your Loom video exploring your Marvel high fidelity prototype.

+Make sure the new section is easy to find and the links work properly.

+### Pro Tips For Top Scores

+- Require everyone on the team test your UI design prototype.
+Watch one another use it, then fix confusing screens, labels, flows, etc.  This type of design is highly iterative to reach a polished, friendly system.
+A great way to test a UI is to ask someone completely unrelated to your project to perform some action... for example, "hey Jeff's Mom, can you try this UI prototype and see if you can buy a Wisconsin Cheese Classic Gold Limited Edition Labubu with overnight shipping?"
+Then watch... stand back and experience the horror, the deep well of existential despair washing over you as she clicks everything except what you wanted.
+It is a true learning experience to watch someone fresh to your product or service use it.
+Before starting this type of testing, get some heavy duty tape to keep your mouth closed and perhaps keep you from punching holes in walls.,
+- I will remind you one last time that this is a high-fidelity mockup.
+If it looks primitive (all one color, inconsistent labeling, navigation, typefaces and sizes, etc.), it will score poorly.
+Never forget that most customers will look at this more closely than any other development artifact.
+- Design a site at which YOU would want to shop.
+We must be empathetic to our users if we want their patronage.

 ### Instructions and Grading Rubric

 [User Interface Design Instructions and Grading Rubric](details-user-interface-design.md)